- Home

 The Early Bird Survey (EBS) takes place each autumn to assess national cropping intentions.
 It is undertaken by The Andersons Centre, with the help of the Association of Independent Crop Consultants (AICC) and other agronomists.

-Often, when the OSR area falls, pulses tend to rise to fill the break crop gap.
-However, this does not appear to be the case this season, with pulses seen falling approximately 10% from last harvest.
+Historically, when the oilseed rape area falls, pulses tend to rise to fill the break crop gap.
+However, this does not appear to be the case this season, with pulses falling approximately 7% from last harvest.

 Additional information

-In total, over 70 agronomists took part in the survey contributing over 620 Kha of arable land across the UK to establish cropping changes on farms as a representation for the national change in cropping.
-The survey is struck during the first week of November, with data collected up to 09 November.
+In total, over 70 agronomists took part in the survey contributing 600 Kha of arable land across the UK to establish cropping changes on farms as a representation for the national change in cropping.
+The survey was struck during early November, with data collected up to 15 November.

 Early Bird Survey provisional results 2023